NarendraPatwardhan/earthly/docs/basics/part-1-a-simple-earthfile.md

 Next, we run a go build command against the previously copied `main.go` file.

 Finally, we save the output of the build command as an artifact called `/go-example` (it can be later referenced as `+build/go-example`).
-In addition, we store the artifact as a local file (on the host) named `build/go-example`.
-This local file is only written if the entire build succeeds.

 Now let's create a new target called `+docker`.